 The broad nature of the programme including common and specialist elements necessitates the use of a broad range of teaching techniques.
 Lectures are used as the main delivery mechanism, typically supplemented by supervised problem and lab classes, and group discussion.
 Some modules include group and small-scale project work, with student-led seminars and presentations.
-The University's VLE (Moodle) and a range of other online tools are used to support teaching.
+Moodle and a range of other online tools are used to support teaching.
 The Department also operates a number of specialist computer labs, with teaching based around the lab facilities.